pulpgrinder/passiflora/README.md

 You can also delete `src/www/passiflora/buildmenu.js` and `src/www/passiflora/menu.css` if you like, but leaving them in place is harmless — they won't do anything without the above references.

 The `PassifloraConfig.menus` array and `PassifloraConfig.handleMenu` callback are still available regardless.
-You can use them to build your own menu however you wish, or ignore them entirely.
+You can use them to build your own menu and handle selections however you wish, or ignore them entirely.

 ## PassifloraConfig